Kolkir/mlcpp/polynomial_regression_gpu/README.md

 		```

 3. **Generating additional polynomial components**
 	Before generating actual polynomial components, we need to scale our data to an appropriate range before raise to power to prevent float overflow in the optimizer, this is restriction of ``float`` type.
-A scale factor was chosen after several experiments.
+A scale factor was chosen after several experiments with polynomial degree of 64.
 	```cpp
 	DType scale = 0.6;
 	x *= scale;
 	y *= scale;
 	```
+	Here

 4. **Generating new data for testing model predictions**